paulasamir16/Fortify/SAST.md

 + Choose the policy and Enable AA auto-apply, and auto-predict

 #### Configuring Audit Assistant Custom Tags
-+ This is a message that clarifies the status of the issue and it is something between these 3 things:
++ This is a message that clarifies the status of the issue and it is something between these 3 things
   + Not an issue
   + Not predicted
   + Exploitable